 In our experience of life and working with clients in our clinics, it is clear that many of us hold the common belief (particularly for women), that putting ourselves first is a selfish act, yet this is in reality the total opposite to the truth.

-As we draw close to the end of yet another year, we would like to share with you something that we are ongoinly working on ourselves, which is building a body of love.
+In this article we would like to share with you something that we are ongoingly working on ourselves, which is building a body of love.
 Why would we want to do this?
 Because when we build love in our body, we feel more connected with ourselves, with others, we feel more at ease with life in general, in purpose and also because it feels lovely.

 Let’s face it, for many of us who live a city life, it is hectic.
 Sydney is a fast-paced city and there is what seems to be an endless array of things to be done, people to see, places to get to.
 The feeling that ‘there is much to do’ can leave us feeling overwhelmed, tired and tense in our bodies.
 We can often feel this is our ‘normal’ and part and parcel of life, but really, is this normal and do we have to feel this way, or could there be another way?